Gaels

-The Gaels (/ɡeɪlz/ GAYLZ; Na Gaeil [n̪ˠə ˈɡeːlʲ]; Na Gàidheil [nə ˈkɛː.al]; Ny Gaeil [nə ˈɡeːl]) are an ethnolinguistic group native to Ireland, Scotland and the Isle of Man.
-They are associated with the Gaelic languages: a branch of the Celtic languages comprising Irish, Manx and Scottish Gaelic.
+The Gaels (/ɡeɪlz/ GAYLZ; Na Gaeil [n̪ˠə ˈɡeːlʲ]; Na Gàidheil [nə ˈkɛː.al]; Ny Gaeil [nə ˈɡeːl]) are an Insular Celtic ethnic group native to Ireland, Scotland, and the Isle of Man, and historically, Iceland and the Faroe Islands.
+They are associated with the Gaelic languages: a branch of the Celtic languages comprising Irish, Manx, and Scottish Gaelic.

 Gaelic language and culture originated in Ireland, extending to Dál Riata in western Scotland.
 In antiquity, the Gaels traded with the Roman Empire and also raided Roman Britain.
 In the Middle Ages, Gaelic culture became dominant throughout the rest of Scotland and the Isle of Man.
 There was also some Gaelic settlement in Wales, as well as cultural influence through Celtic Christianity.
 In the Viking Age, small numbers of Vikings raided and settled in Gaelic lands, becoming the Norse-Gaels.
-In the 9th century, Dál Riata and Pictland merged to form the Gaelic Kingdom of Alba.
+In the 9th century, Dál Riata and Pictland merged to form the Gaelic Kingdom of Alba (Scotland).
 Meanwhile, Gaelic Ireland was made up of several kingdoms, with a High King often claiming lordship over them.